Choice-of-Law-Dataverse/cold-case-analysis-heidelberg/README.md

 [**Website**](https://www.choiceoflawdataverse.com/) to our research project.

 ## How to run it on your machine?
 1. Create a file for API secrets under ".env".
-Use the example.env file for reference
+Use the blueprint.env file for reference
 2. Prepare the dataset under "cold_case_analyzer/data/cases.xlsx".
 Please note that you have to adhere to the given format with the pre-defined column names*
 3. (Optional) Create a new virtual environment using `python -m venv .venv`
 4. Install dependencies using `pip install -r requirements.txt`